-The Tragedy of Robin Williams: The Man, the Myth and Why His Death Remains So Hard to Process
+The Tragedy of Robin Williams: The Man, the Myth and Why His Legacy Remains So Complicated - E!
+Online

 "'Do you love me?
 Temporarily?
 Kind of?'" he mimicked a performer's inner voice aching for acceptance.

 But Williams said he never considered himself a morbid person, nor was he ever particularly consumed with death, even when he was abusing alcohol.

 "It's weird," he said.
 "When I was drinking, there was only one time even for a moment where I thought, 'Oh, f--k life'...And then my conscience said, 'Did you honestly just say f--k life?'
 I went, 'You know you have a pretty good life as it is right now.
 Have you noticed the two houses?'
 'Yes.'
 'Have you noticed the girlfriend?'
 'Yes.'
 'Have you noticed things are pretty good, even though you may not be working right now?'
 'Yes.'
 'K, let's put the suicide over here on discussable, let's leave that over here in the discussion area, we'll talk about that.
 First of all, you don't have the balls to do it.
-I'm not going to say it out loud...So can I put this other here in the what-the-f--k category?'"
+I'm not going to say it out loud...So can I put this over here in the what-the-f--k category?'"

-That's what Robin Williams was so brilliant at doing, crafting narratives off the top of his head.
-Or at polishing off well-worn thoughts that he claimed no longer plagued him.
+That's what Williams was so brilliant at doing, crafting narratives off the top of his head.
+Or at polishing well-worn thoughts that he claimed no longer plagued him.

 But overall, he insisted that he was in a good place, that the criticism that used to immobilize him earlier in his career no longer had that effect.
 "That's the ultimate freedom of letting go, in a weird way," he said.

-Eerily, in a 2012 episode of Louie that was shot in black and white, Williams and Louis C.K.show up at a desolate funeral for a man they didn't like.
+Eerily, in a 2012 episode of Louie that was shot in black and white, Williams and Louis C.K. show up at a desolate funeral for a man they didn't like.
 They part ways promising to attend each other's funeral, whoever went first.

 "He wasn't feeling well, but he didn't let on to me all that was going on," Crystal told Itzkoff, remembering how Williams seemed toward the end of 2013.
 "As he would say to me, 'I'm a little crispy.'
 I didn't know what was happening, except he wasn't happy."